SunnyOswal/sunnyoswal.github.io/_posts/2019-08-01-azure-detected-crypto-coin-mining-activity-on-my-subscription!.md

 ![Azure Crypto Activity Details]({{ "/images/cryptoactivity-final.png" | absolute_url }})

-This alert was accurate as i was honestly doing crypto currency mining on these 2 machines as part of an experiment :) which was successful.
+This alert was accurate as i was honestly doing crypto currency mining on these 2 machines as part of an experiment :sunglasses: which was successful.
-I wanted to continue mining :) BUT as there is a limit on the CPU cores we get in Azure Free Trial , i cannot create more VM’s to try some other azure services which require compute resources like VM’s to be created.
+I wanted to continue mining :grin: BUT as there is a limit on the CPU cores we get in Azure Free Trial , i cannot create more VM’s to try some other azure services which require compute resources like VM’s to be created.
-Hence i deleted those crypto currency mining VM’s :( Hope people reading this blog might get some idea about…….
-Azure Security Center , of course :)
+Hence i deleted those crypto currency mining VM’s :disappointed:
+Hope people reading this blog might get some idea about…….
+Azure Security Center , of course :smirk:

 **NOTE:** This post was initially posted by **ME** on [medium](https://medium.com/@isunnyoswal/azure-detected-crypto-coin-mining-activity-on-my-subscription-b98b320ef30a) .